rasmus-kirk/nixarr/docs/wiki/setup/index.md

 - Open your browser and go to `{URL}:9696`.
 - You will be asked to set up a new account.
-  - Choose "Forms" as the auth method and choose a username & password.
+  - Choose `Forms` as the auth method and choose a username & password.
   - You can now log in.
-- Go to Settings > Apps and add your \*Arrs.
-To get the API keys, run `sudo nixarr list-api-keys`.
+- Go to "Settings" > "Apps" and add your _Arrs_.
+  - Get the API key by typing `sudo nixarr list-api-keys` in your terminal.

 **Add indexers**: